 What is QAnon and how are online platforms taking action on it?

-Online marketplace Etsy Inc is removing all QAnon merchandise from its site, a spokeswoman told Reuters on Wednesday, the latest in a series of platform crackdowns on the unfounded and sprawling conspiracy theory.
-WHAT IS QANON?

-REUTERS: Online marketplace Etsy Inc is removing all QAnon merchandise from its site, a spokeswoman told Reuters on Wednesday, the latest in a series of platform crackdowns on the unfounded and sprawling conspiracy theory.
-WHAT IS QANON?
+WASHINGTON: Online marketplace Etsy is removing all QAnon merchandise from its site, a spokeswoman told Reuters on Wednesday (Oct 7), the latest in a series of platform crackdowns on the unfounded and sprawling conspiracy theory.

 QAnon followers espouse an intertwined series of beliefs, based on anonymous Web postings from "Q," who claims to have insider knowledge of the Trump administration.

-QAnon, which borrows some elements from the bogus "pizzagate" theory about a pedophile ring run out of a Washington, D.C., restaurant, has become a "big tent" conspiracy theory encompassing misinformation about topics ranging from alien landings to vaccine safety.
+QAnon, which borrows some elements from the bogus "pizzagate" theory about a paedophile ring run out of a Washington, DC, restaurant, has become a "big tent" conspiracy theory encompassing misinformation about topics ranging from alien landings to vaccine safety.

 Followers of QAnon say a so-called Great Awakening is coming to bring salvation.